Uploading files using FotoWeb Desktop

-An alternative way to start the uploader is to right-click on the FotoWeb Desktop system tray icon and choosing Upload.
+An alternative way to start the uploader is to right-click on the FotoWeb Desktop system tray icon and choose Upload.

-On a Mac, open the FotoWeb Desktop menu in the status menu (the first icon shown in te screenshot) and choose Upload to FotoWeb...
+On a Mac, open the FotoWeb Desktop menu in the status menu (the first icon shown in the screenshot) and choose Upload to FotoWeb...

 When the uploader starts, you will need to supply your credentials to log on to the FotoWeb server and retrieve your archives.
 Just enter your FotoWeb user name and password and click OK.